Elio (film): Critical response

-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it an 83% overall positive score, with 59% saying they would definitely recommend the film.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 40 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of A on an A+ to F scale, while those surveyed by PostTrak gave it an 83% overall positive score, with 59% saying they would definitely recommend the film.

 Ty Burr of The Washington Post gave the film three stars out of four, concluding: "The sugar highs of this rambunctious thrill ride are fun, in other words, but in the end Elio is most memorable when it eases up to celebrate the invisible ties of love and friendship that bind all of us aliens to each other."
 Peter Debruge of Variety wrote: "Elio is right at home in the Pixar catalog, but lacks those undeniable signs of intelligent life (wit, surprise, and the capacity to expand the medium) that set the studio's best work apart."
 Nevertheless, he felt the film was at its "most fun once it becomes a buddy movie" and praised the emotional beats.
 Carlos Aguilar of IGN summarized, "With incisive humor, radiant, eye-catching animation, and peculiar alien characters, there's enough entertainment value in Elio to satisfy viewers who are the protagonist's age or younger [...] even if it leaves you wishing some of its imaginative concepts and creations would have received more screen time."
-Kyle Smith of The Wall Street Journal explained that "Elio isn't a first-rate Pixar offering, but thanks to sumptuous animation and a warm spirit, it's a cute Wizard of Oz-style journey to the beyond and back.
+Kyle Smith of The Wall Street Journal explained that "Elio isn't a first-rate Pixar offering, but thanks to sumptuous animation and a warm spirit, it's a cute Wizard of Oz–style journey to the beyond and back.
 Outer space is cool, but there's no place like home."
 Laura Venning of Empire described the film as "Robert Zemeckis' Contact for kids.
 A slow start gives way to a charming, visually inventive adventure that might just inspire a new generation of astronomers to look to the skies."

 Manohla Dargis of The New York Times called the film "a lackluster science-fiction adventure", writing "there's not much more to Elio once the kids become friends and this world's novelty wears off, giving way to banality.
 Feelings are shared, if largely for the viewers; minor family issues are raised (and resolved); clichés and contrivances pile up."
 Angie Han for The Hollywood Reporter similarly noted: "Elio is a perfectly nice kiddie sci-fi adventure that does everything a movie with that description is supposed to do.
 But much like Elio, I frequently found myself longing for the more transportive experience, of the sort that Pixar used to make a house specialty."
 Richard Lawson of Vanity Fair complimented the "lush and lively" animation, but felt the film "runs aground on all-too-familiar shores.
 Pixar has begun doing what it once seemed it never would: repeating itself."